brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/assignments/Installation_of_software.md

 ## Description:

-- This exercise is a copy from [Brainkhack School](https://school.brainhackmtl.org/modules/datalad/), but have small adaptation and change the recipient.
+- This exercise is a copy from [Brainkhack School](https://school.brainhackmtl.org/modules/installation/), but have small adaptation and change the recipient.
-- You will follow the tutorial in [Brainhack school DataLad module material](https://school.brainhackmtl.org/modules/datalad/).
-- Follow the instruction and save the outputs from `datalad status`, and submit these outputs to TA.

 ## Instructions: